If you’re in the market to buy or refinance in The Golden State, a small difference between mortgage rates can make or break the bank.

 Rocket mortgage is the online lender for Quicken Loans and is one of the largest mortgage lenders in the U.S. We ranked the Detroit-based company as one of the best mortgage lenders because of its simple online application process, low level of consumer complaints, the transparency and accessibility of its rates and fees, and the company’s wide offering of mortgage loan products.

 Rocket Mortgage stands out for the company’s high level of customer satisfaction.
 Rocket Mortgage originated over one million loans in 2020, making it the largest lender we reviewed by total volume.
-Despite its magnitude, the company has lower-than-average consumer complaints registered on the CFPB consumer complaint database.
 We found 0.48 complaints per 1,000 loans — or less than half a complaint per 1,000 loans occurred.
 This figure is very low compared to the average complaint ratio of 2 complaints per 1,000 loans among other lenders we reviewed.

 Veterans United Home Loans, headquartered in Missouri, is a mortgage lender that specializes in VA home loans in all 50 states.
 Veterans United is incredibly active in the VA loan space.
 The U.S. the Department of Veterans Affairs has listed Veterans United in the top three among VA loan lenders by volume for five consecutive years.
 While the company focuses heavily on VA loans, it also offers conventional, jumbo, FHA, and USDA loans.